DigitalPlatDev/US.KG/.github/ISSUE_TEMPLATE/github-kyc.md

 Please make sure your GitHub account meets the following requirements (all are required):

-- [ ] The issue title must be: Request GitHub KYC - Your US.KG Panel registered username.
+- [ ] The issue title **must** be: Request GitHub KYC - Your US.KG Panel registered username.
 This ensures our automated script can detect your registered username.
 (For example, your title should be:  **Request GitHub KYC-example**)
 - [ ] This is not a new GitHub account; it has existing repositories and stars.
+(New registered GitHub accounts are not accepted)
-- [ ] This is my first US.KG NIC Panel account.
+- [ ] This is my first DigitalPlat FreeDomain account.
 - [ ] I promise not to use the domain name for criminal or abusive purposes.
-- [ ] Please star this repository, This will let more people know about this project!

 **Your Account Details (US.KG NIC Panel):**